Ryuuuxseii/A-maze-ing/README.md

 - The following tools are required to run and manage A-Maze-Ing:

--Python 3.10+ – The core language used for the project.
+- Python 3.10+ – The core language used for the project.

 - Make – Used to run commands like make run, make install, and make clean.